d3/d3-voronoi/README.md

 <a name="voronoi_polygons" href="#voronoi_polygons">#</a> <i>voronoi</i>.<b>polygons</b>(<i>data</i>) [<>](https://github.com/d3/d3-voronoi/blob/master/src/voronoi.js#L19 "Source")

-Returns an array of polygons, one for each input point in the specified *data* points, corresponding to the cells in the computed Voronoi diagram.
+Returns a sparse array of polygons, one for each unique input point in the specified *data* points, corresponding to the cells in the computed Voronoi diagram.
 Equivalent to:

 ```js
 voronoi(data).polygons();